CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 The content of a resource group page is usually:

 - The name of the resource (headline)
+- A table of all available versions/subcorpora of the resource.
+The table will be filled automatically with the content from the **corpus database**, based on the resource group shortname.
+Each version/subcorpus is put to its own row in the table.
+Links to the particular metadata record, citation information and access location are given.
 - A description of the resource containing all relevant details, sometimes also links to related sources outside of Kielipankki.
-Check the META-SHARE record and take all relevant information from there.
+Check the metadata record and take all relevant information from there.
-- A table of the latest versions/subcorpora of the resource.
-Each version/subcorpus is put to its own row in the table.
-Links to the particular META-SHARE record, citation information and access location are given.
-- A link to all available versions of this resource in META-SHARE (search result list)
 - A PID

 In the WordPress page editor, in the window on the right, you should choose one or more of the given categories (resource families).